-PROTON is a food handling training program designed for anyone working in the food industry or anyone interested in learning about the basic concepts of food safety.
-This program is facilitated by certified Public Health Inspectors.
-Participants will learn how to reduce the risk of food-borne illness by understanding how to safely prepare, store and serve food.
+YorkSafe is a food handling training program designed for anyone working in the food industry or anyone interested in learning about the basic concepts of food safety.
+Certified Public Health Inspectors facilitate this program.
+Participants will learn how to reduce the risk of food-borne illness by understanding how to safely prepare, store and serve food in student nutrition programs.

 Those who successfully pass the exam will become Certified Food Handlers, a designation that is recognized and valid throughout Ontario for five years.

 For more information about safe food handling or to speak with a Public Health Inspector, contact York Region Health Connection at 1-800-361-5653, TTY 1-866-252-9933 or visit www.york.ca/foodsafety.

 - Dishwashing 2-sink method: Poster showing how to clean and sanitize dishes in settings with two sinks.

 - Dishwashing 3-sink method: Poster showing how to clean and sanitize dishes in settings with three sinks.

 - Food safety in school: Learning modules on safe food handling practices for student nutrition programs

 - Safe food storage: Information about storing foods in refrigerators safely to avoid cross-contamination.